SpineEventEngine/SpineEventEngine.github.io/docs/introduction/naming-conventions.md

     types for code scaffolding and improving intelligence of code generation.</p>

-While the identifier type is usually defined with the `Id` suffix, we do not recommend following the same strategy for the protos field names.
+While the identifier type is usually defined with the `Id` suffix, we do not recommend following the same strategy for the proto field names.
 Naming fields as `id` or adding the `_id` suffix is usually excessive because the identifier type already has the `Id` suffix.

 Instead, we name the fields by their respective type reference, so `user_id` becomes